 Sustainability is not an afterthought here—each of the lodges in our collection is guided by a commitment to preserve the integrity of their surroundings.
 They incorporate innovative sustainability practices into their everyday operations, support natural and cultural heritage, and engage with the local community in tangible ways.
 They share the values that drive National Geographic: conserving wild places, celebrating the world’s breathtaking cultural diversity, and inspiring people to protect our planet.

 Here are a few highlights.
-Learn more about these eco-friendly practices on each property's About the Lodge page.
+Learn more about these eco-friendly practices on each property's About page.

 OSA PENINSULA, COSTA RICA

 The founders of Lapa Rios were pioneers of sustainable tourism, and their efforts can be seen in tiny details—like drinking straws made of bamboo—as well as complex behind-the-scenes systems.
 Find out how a team of resident pigs provides cooking fuel that’s clean and green.

 The cloud forests of Peru are home to South America’s only bear species, the spectacled, or Andean, bear.
 Forest fragmentation has reduced their habitat and their numbers in the wild—and some have even been conscripted into circuses.
 Meet some of the bears being rehabilitated at the foot of Machu Picchu.

 On Tuesday nights during the summer months, The Ranch at Rock Creek invites its guests to step into the world of rodeo, showing them first-hand how much the sport means to Western communities.